A dive into the making-of, and the redesign of the most versatile kayak drive system today.

 What you will experience with this second generation Flex Drive is amazing.
 Greatly improved efficiency due to less physical drag through the entire system.
 It is a joy to pedal.
 There are still systems that are a bit smoother due to not using a flexible drive shaft, but ours is now comparable.
 The advantages of our system far outweigh the minor feeling you get driving a flexible shaft through the sleeve inside.

 This includes the new two bladed propellor that is based on a model airplane prop.
-We have a 10-10 and a 10-5 prop.
-One is best with pedal and the other is best with pedaling.
+We have a 10″ – 10 pitch 12V and 9″ – 5 pitch 24V prop.
 The first number is the Diameter and the second number is the pitch.
 Basically you don’t pedal as fast as the electric motor goes, but you have more power in your legs for a higher pitch prop.
-The electric motor can run on the 10-10 but it is much happier running on the 10-5 with a lower pitch, allowing the motor to rev higher.
-You can also pedal on with the 10-5, but your leg speed needs to be faster to go the same speed.
-Your top speed will be faster with the 10-10.
+The electric motor can run with either the 12V or 24V prop.
+With a 24V battery setup, it is much happier running on the 9″ – 5 pitch 24V prop with a lower pitch, allowing the motor to rev higher.
+You can also pedal with the 9″ – 5 pitch 12V, but your leg speed needs to be faster to go the same speed.
+Your top speed pedaling will be faster with the 10″ – 10 pitch 12V prop.
 This new prop is much faster and smoother, and quieter than the three bladed prop that was originally shipping with the Flex Drive.

 Each Flex Drive 3D ships with a grease gun and special grease.
 The upper drives have two grease ports for regular maintenance, which is new in the 3D.
 The schedule for maintenance is shown in the user manual and is only occasionally required.